 - Negative nurturing is called abuse and neglect.
 The word abuse comes from the Latin word abusus which means to mistreat; cruel and harsh punishment. - Neglect comes from the Latin word neg.le.gere.
 Neg means "not" and legere means "pick up."
-Neglectful parenting means not holding or touching or paying attention to children.
+One aspect of neglectful parenting means not holding or touching children.